Everything You Need to Know About Eyebrow Threading

 If you're like most women, you probably spend a lot of time thinking about your eyebrows.
 After all, they frame your face and can make a big impact on your overall look.
 If you're not happy with the shape or thickness of your eyebrows, you may be considering eyebrow threading.
 But what is eyebrow threading?
 How is it done?
 And what are the pros and cons?
 Keep reading to find out everything you need to know about this popular hair removal technique.

 At Sugar by Jennifer, we know the impact that a brow refresh can have on self-esteem.
 You can trust that you're in the best hands with our skilled aestheticians.
-If you're interested in learning more about our microblading service or would like to schedule an appointment, give us a call or fill out our contact form today!
+If you would like to schedule an appointment, give us a call or fill out our contact form today!